-In response to the increasing Latino population in Missouri, as understood from the 2000 Census, Alianzas was created in 2001 to enhance the ability of University of Missouri Extension and its partners to respond to the needs of Latino immigrants and the Missouri communities that receive them.
+In response to the increasing Latinx population in Missouri, as understood from the 2000 Census, Alianzas was created in 2001 to enhance the ability of University of Missouri Extension and its partners to respond to the needs of Latinx immigrants and the Missouri communities that receive them.
 This was to be done through the implementation of outreach programs that focus on a community-based, collaborative learning approach.

 As we speak of “Intercultural Communication” some people believe that speaking another language fluently and visiting other countries makes them experts in what intercultural communication is all about.
 Certainly speaking the local language is very helpful.
 However, social interaction is about much more than language skills or experiencing such visits to foreign countries.
 (Internations)